sanjaikumarv/interview-preparation-docs/Javascript.md

 * Automation and Scripting: Simplifies tasks and processes.

 ## variables in JS

+variables are used to store and manage data

 * var : was traditional way of declaring variables in JavaScript.
 When we use var keyword to declare the variable we can able to redeclare it in the function